-Indicator Title Number of work opportunities created Definition Indicator measures the number of work opportunities created by Provincial Department of Public Works and Infrastructure through its programmes.
+Indicator Title 3.1 Number of work opportunities created Definition Indicator measures the number of work opportunities created by Provincial Department of Public Works and Infrastructure.
 A work opportunity is paid work created for an individual on an EPWP project for any period.
 The same person can be employed on different projects and each period of employment will be counted as a work opportunity.
 Source of data Approved list of selected Beneficiaries from the council/ youth structure/ OSS War Rooms /Amakhosi Method of Calculation / Assessment Simple count of work opportunities validated/reported.
-Assumptions EPWP Projects are implemented.
+Means of verification EPWP Report (PB01A)/ Attendance Registers/ Payment Sheets/ Proof of Payments (pay slips or signed acknowledgment of receipt of payment)/ Employment Contracts Assumptions EPWP Projects are implemented.
 Records of work opportunities created and reported are kept for reference.
 Accurate data is reported on the EPWP-RS.
-There is budget to implement the programme Disaggregation of Beneficiaries (where applicable) Disaggregation will be reported in the narrative extracted from the number of work opportunities created.
-55% Youth 60% Women 2% People with Disabilities Spatial Transformation (where applicable) EPWP is implemented across 10 Districts and 1 Metro of the KwaZulu-Natal Province Reporting Cycle Quarterly Desired performance Actual performance exceeding targeted performance is desirable Indicator Responsibility Chief Director: EPWP
+There is budget to implement the programme Disaggregation of Beneficiaries (where applicable) Disaggregation will be reported in the narrative extracte from the number of work opportunities created.
+55% Youth 60% Women 2% People with Disabilities Spatial Transformation (where applicable) EPWP is implemented across 10 Districts and 1 Metro of the KwaZulu-Natal Province Calculation Type Cumulative year end Reporting Cycle Quarterly Desired performance Actual performance exceeding targeted performance is desirable Indicator Responsibility Chief Director: EPWP